jancassio/ssr-react-boilerplate/README.md

 This boilerplate was created to provide a **minimal necessary** structure to get quickly into a **SSR application** with _React_, _TypeScript_ and _Express_.

-Other features such CSS module system, test tools or any extra feature.
-This allows to adapt this boilerplate for most common cases of web application projects.
+Features like CSS modules or testing tools are not present in this boilerplate to allow more flexibility.

 ### Goals